 Adopting a child

-It is not lawful to arrange your own adoption.
+It's illegal to arrange your own adoption.

 Placing a child for adoption

 If you're considering relinquishing your child for adoption, it's important that you contact DCP Placement Services.
 Social workers there can assist you through the process, as well as discuss alternatives to adoption, such as foster care, placing your child with relatives, or getting more support for you to raise your child yourself.

 You can access adoption information from the original adoption file.
 Certain relatives of the adopted person may be able to access this information.
 If you want to find your birth relative, you'll need to have this information.